Roadmap

 Meet the Privacy Chameleon!

 The points show where this project sits within my framework: Privacy Clarity (1 point), Privacy Experience (2 points), or Privacy Differentiation (3 points).
-More details in the FAQs below.
+More in the FAQs below.

 Legal innovation process